-Donating convalescent plasma is an incredible way to make a difference during this time of uncertainty—and when you donate with Hoxworth, your plasma is guaranteed to go to a patient in need right here in the Tri-state area.
+Donating convalescent plasma proved to be an incredible way to make a difference during this time of uncertainty—and the units collected went to patients in need right here in the Tri-state area.
 Hoxworth is the only blood bank in our community, and the sole provider of blood, platelets, and plasma to over 30 hospitals in the states of Ohio, Kentucky and Indiana.
-Donating with Hoxworth, a non-profit organization, ensures that your plasma will be given to a critically ill patient, not used for shipment to pharmaceutical laboratories overseas (which is the case for many other for-profit plasma donation centers in the area).
-For more information, call us at 513-451-0910 or email HoxCovid19@uc.edu.

 How does Convalescent Plasma help patients?

 The therapy is based on a medical concept called “passive immunity.”
 People who recover from an infection develop antibodies that circulate in the blood and can neutralize the pathogen.

 Through transfusion it is the hope that these antibodies will improve the disease fighting response to the virus.
 Antibodies will act as a boost to the immune system.